Yubu Island

-Yubu Island (由布島, Yubu-jima) is an island of the Yaeyama Islands of Japan, it is located about 0.5 km east of Iriomote Island.
+Yubu Island (由布島, Yubu-jima) is an island of the Yaeyama Islands of Japan, it is located about 0.5 miles east of Iriomote Island.
 The "Subtropical Botanical Garden" encompasses most of the island.

 Geography and transport

 Yubu Island is a small island with a total area of 0.15 km2 and a circumference of 2.0 km.
 It is located 0.5 km east of Iriomote Island.
 The water level between Yubu Island and Iriomote Island is usually no more than around knee deep, even during high tide the maximum depth is around 1 meter.
 Water buffalo carts are used as a means of transportation between Yubu Island and Iriomote Island, and have become an important tourist attraction for the island.
 When it is low tide and the waves are calm, it is possible to cross between islands on foot.
 Utility poles are built in the sea from Iriomote Island to Yubu Island in order to guide foot traffic.
 A botanical garden encompasses most of the island.